CEO Spotlight: Santa Claus

 Who is your favorite superhero?

+Well, that’s easy.
+The Flash.
 Imagine how quick I could deliver all those damn gifts.
 That guy understands the importance of speed and efficiency.
-Also, he doesn’t have to deal with reindeer that refuse to fly in bad weather or elves filing grievances about “unsafe working conditions” because the workshop is “too cold.”
+Also, he doesn't have to deal with reindeer that refuse to fly in bad weather or elves complaining that the workshop Wi-Fi is too slow for them to stream their favorite shows while they're supposed to be working.

 What is your favorite book?